What is Work-Study?

 - A student must make satisfactory academic progress (SAP).
 In other words, a workstudy student needs to keep moving toward degree completion by earning passing grades and completing at least 2/3 of their classes.
 If a student has a SAP hold (financial aid suspension) placed on their record, the student may not work until the hold is removed.
 Contact the campus Solution Center with questions about reinstatement.

 All positions accept an application which can be emailed to the contacts listed below.

 Federal Workstudy Positions

 On-campus employment that is part of a financial aid award.
 Any UW-BSC student who is enrolled at least half-time and has a workstudy award may apply.

 Perform administrative duties and/or special projects for faculty and general office services including main campus telephone, copying, stocking supplies, filing and mailroom.
 Availability from10:30-12:30 preferred.
 (8-10 hrs./week)

 Athletic Department Assistant - Open for Fall 2017

 Open gym, organize equipment, provide supervision for campus recreation program, and assist at athletic events.
 Help organize and conduct tournaments, publicize recreation and athletic activities, and help with scoring/clocks/keeping statistics at athletic events.
 Other duties as assigned.
 (5-8 hrs./week)

-Art Department Assistant - OPEN for Fall 2016
+Art Department Assistant -